tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 So it is one of the core components of Tungsten Fabric, and doing most of all the things which can't be explained simply by MPLS-VPN.

 Logical-router, as an example, internally creates a new route-target id, which will have all the prefix connected virtual-network has.
 So if virtual-network is attached logical-router, it would receive all the routes logical-router has.
-That behaivor uses MPLS-VPN internally, but route-target configuration is controlled by schema-transformer.
+That behavior uses MPLS-VPN internally, but route-target configuration is controlled by schema-transformer.

 So changes are propagated to dataplane in this manner:
 ```